kweav/prepwork_revamp/docs/07-fundamental-python-4.md

 import matplotlib.pyplot as plt
 ```

 Anytime we type `plt`, Python interprets this as `matplotlib.pyplot`.
-So if we want to call the `subplots` function from this module, we can simply type `plt.subplots()`.
+So if we want to call the `subplots` function from this imported module, we can simply type `plt.subplots()`.

 Note that you should use this aliasing with caution.
 As with importing functions without reference to their module, aliases will replace another function or variable of the same name in your script.